Science Adventure: Related media and other appearances

 In addition to the games, the series has seen adaptations and spin-offs in several types of media, such as audio dramas, stage plays, light novels, and manga.
-There are also anime adaptations of the all four main series games – Chaos;Head (2008), Steins;Gate (2011), Robotics;Notes (2012–13), and Chaos;Child (2017) – and of Occultic;Nine (2016), as well as Steins;Gate 0 (2018), a "final route" to the story of Steins;Gate 0.
+There are also anime adaptations of all four of the main series games – Chaos;Head (2008), Steins;Gate (2011), Robotics;Notes (2012–13), and Chaos;Child (2017) – and of Occultic;Nine (2016), as well as Steins;Gate 0 (2018), a "final route" to the story of Steins;Gate 0.
 The Steins;Gate anime series was followed by the anime film Load Region of Déjà Vu in 2013.
 A live action Steins;Gate television series is also in production by Skydance Television.
 There are several music albums featuring the games' original soundtracks, as well as albums featuring new arrangements.

 The Steins;Gate characters Kurisu Makise and Mayuri Shiina appear in the 2012 role-playing video game Nendoroid Generation.
 Kurisu also appears as a playable character along with the Chaos;Head character Rimi Sakihata in the 2011 fighting game Phantom Breaker, and along with the Robotics;Notes character Frau Koujiro in the 2013 game Phantom Breaker: Battle Grounds.
 Multiple Steins;Gate characters also appear as bosses in the 2013 role-playing game Divine Gate.Our World is Ended is a Japanese science fiction visual novel developed by Red Entertainment and published by PQube in North America and Europe for the Nintendo Switch, PlayStation 4, and Microsoft Windows in 2019.
 But, this updated version, dubbed Judgement 7 - Our World is Ended was published by Mages in Japan for the Nintendo Switch, PlayStation 4 in 2019.
 Mages advertises this game as a "Masterpiece for Science Adventure fans".